 Scott Lang makes his first media appearance in Marvel's highly acclaimed television show, Avengers: Earth's Mightiest Heroes, voiced by Crispin Freeman.
 Scott Lang's story on becoming the Ant-Man is a bit altered, but the backstory on his life as a criminal and eventually being caught remains the same.
 Lang made his first appearance in the 2nd season of the show in episode five titled: "To Steal an Ant-Man", which aired Sunday, April 29th, 2012.
 During this episode Scott Lang becomes the permanent Ant-Man after being deemed worthy by his predecessor, Hank Pym, whom helped save his daughter from a bunch of criminals.
 He returns in the series finale, "Avengers Assemble", where he is shown as one of the reserve Avengers who helps take down Galactus and his heralds.
 He also displays the ability to transform into Giant-Man.

-Scott Lang appears in Avengers Assemble, voiced by Grant George.
+Scott Lang appears in Avengers Assemble, voiced by Grant George in the first three seasons, and by Josh Keaton in Season 4.
 This version of the character is much more science oriented and even maintains his own laboratory, making him similar to Hank Pym.
 He first appears in the first season episode "Small Time," but officially joins the Avengers in Season 2 after a massive battle with Ultron.

 Ant-Man appears in the 2015 game Marvel Heroes, with Grant George reprising his role.
 His movie outfit appears as an alternate costume.